 The Green Leaf Transaction closed on June 11, 2021.
 By letters dated April 22, 2022, June 1, 2022 and March 14, 2023, the Company notified the shareholder representative ("SRS") for the former Green Leaf shareholders, including a director of the Company, that the Company was seeking indemnification of approximately \$11 million for certain preclosing taxes paid by the Company on behalf of the former Green Leaf shareholders.
 By letter dated July 14, 2022, SRS notified the Company that the former Green Leaf shareholders were making an indemnification claim to the Company for \$17.6 million related to alleged damages arising out of certain alleged undisclosed and under-disclosed litigation matters.
 By letter dated October 6, 2022, SRS sent an updated demand letter seeking in excess of \$75 million from the Company.
 In addition to the claims raised in SRS's July 14, 2022 letter, SRS demanded payment of at least \$58 million for Green Leaf's purported achievement of a milestone payout contemplated in the Green Leaf Transaction for the time period July 1, 2021 to June 30, 2022.
 The Company, based on a third-party assessment, determined that the milestone was not achieved.
-The parties engaged in preliminary negotiations, including a non-binding mediation, about the possibility of entering into a global resolution of outstanding disputes.
-On March 2, 2023, SRS filed a complaint in the Circuit Court for Baltimore City, Maryland against the Company, a Company subsidiary, the Company's Chairman, CEO and CFO, as well as the third-party firm that prepared the aforementioned assessment, seeking in excess of \$72 million in damages, in addition to punitive damages, based on asserted legal claims of breach of contract, fraud and intentional misrepresentation, negligent misrepresentation, tortious interference with a contract, breach of a fiduciary duty, aiding and abetting a breach of a fiduciary duty and civil conspiracy.
-The Company (and the other named parties) will assert defenses with respect to the claims in the complaint.
-However, there can be no assurance that such defenses will be successful and, if they are not successful, that the direct or indirect losses will not be material.
-Separately, the Company intends to continue to pursue legal recourse against the former Green Leaf shareholders with respect to the approximately \$11 million owed to the Company for certain preclosing tax payments.
+The parties engaged in preliminary negotiations, including a non-binding necitation, about the possibility of entering into a global resolution of outstanding disputes.
+On March 2, 2023, SRS filed a complaint in the Circuit Court for Baltimore City, Maryland against the Company subsidiary, the Company's Chairman, CEO and CFO, as well as the third-party firm that prepared the aforementioned assessment, seeking in excess of \$72 million in damages, in addition to punitive damages, based on asserted legal claims of breach of contract, fraud and intentional misrepresentation, negligent misrepresentation, tortious interference with a contract, breach of a fiduciary duty, aiding and abetting a breach of a fiduciary duty and civil conspiracy.
+The Company (and the other named parties) will assert defenses will be successful and, if they are not successful, that